Starting a New Business

 Are any grants available for businesses?

 Grants are available within the Community Redevelopment District, through the Downtown Partnership Program.
 Eligible categories include façade, landscaping, interior renovation, ADA accessibility, fencing, use (hardware store or market) and artistic bike rack.
-Most grant categories are eligible for a partial matching reimbursement.
+Most grant categories are partial matching grants that are reimbursed when the project is complete.

 Is there a Chamber of Commerce in Safety Harbor?